My Dog Doesn't Listen To Me

 27. It's been a while since you gave that command

-28. The dog's rain is turned off
+28. The dog's brain is turned off

 This is also known as being in ‘panic mode’ or above ‘threshold’.
 A dog in panic mode pants a lot, jumps, and is overexcited.
 A dog in this mode cannot learn.
 Have you every chased a dog running in the street.
 You know that is the worse way to get them to come back to you because you are playing chase.
 Yet you do it.
 It’s because you were in panic mode and not thinking straight.